Automattic/theme-tools/getselectors/README.md

     bash installer.sh

 The installer will create a directory called `getselectors`, containing the tool's files, and will download all the npm dependencies required to run.

+### Updating

+To update the tool, run the updater script from _outside_ the installation directory:

+    ./getselectors/updater.sh

 ### Usage: